vpinball/pinmame/src/p2k/README.md

 ## A warning about speed

 Pinball 2000 is a 233 MHz PC and this emulates the whole thing - protected mode, paging, the x87 FPU, the PCI bus, the display controller.
-Like MAME's driver, the CPU is clocked down to 20 MHz, and even so:
+Like MAME's driver, the CPU is clocked down to 20 MHz (for now), and even so:

 **On a low-power desktop (Pentium Silver J5040, Atom class) a running game reaches about 50 % of real time.** On a current desktop or laptop core expect comfortably more than real time.
 The workload is single-threaded, so only single-core performance matters.

-Measured shares in a running game: the MediaGX 44 %, the DCS sound board's ADSP-2100 38 %, the mixer 9 %, the video renderer 9 %.
+Measured shares in a running game (Linux, and outdated): the MediaGX 44 %, the DCS sound board's ADSP-2100 38 %, the mixer 9 %, the video renderer 9 %.
 Both figures predate the idle skips below; most of that sound board share turned out to be the DSP waiting rather than working, so treat it as an upper bound.

 Two switches change speed and both are already on - the idle skips in *Where the time goes*, worth about 9 % together.
-Nothing else here has a fast setting; that section says what would.
+Nothing else here has a fast setting yet.

 ## Building